 Insurance for your pipes

-Many people don’t realize that water and sewer lines from their main shut off valve in their home to the city sewer connection are not covered under a standard homeowners policy.
+Many people don’t realize that water and sewer lines from the main shut-off valve in their home to the city sewer connection are not covered under a standard homeowners policy.
 More bad news these pipes are not designed to last forever they all will eventually wear out & fail.

 So how do you know if your water pipe has blown?
 Here are some common signs: